particify/arsnova-server/README.md

 ## Deployment

 You will need to do some configuration work upfront.

-Currently, you need to create a file named `config.properties` inside the `src/main/webapp` folder.
-The easiest way of doing this is to copy the provided `config.properties.example` and to rename it accordingly.
-These defaults should get you started.
+ * Add a new directory "arsnova" in /etc and create a copy of arsnova.properties.example named arsnova.properties in this directory.
+ * Change settings to match your environment

 ## Server configuration